runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   # or (recommended)
   ATLANTIS_BITBUCKET_WEBHOOK_SECRET="secret"
   ```
   Secret used to validate Bitbucket webhooks.
-Only Bitbucket Server supports webhook secrets.
-  For Bitbucket.org, see [Security](security.html#bitbucket-cloud-bitbucket-org) for mitigations.

   ::: warning SECURITY WARNING
   If not specified, Atlantis won't be able to validate that the incoming webhook call came from Bitbucket.